Caledoniancrow/AcademiaConnect_Team01/README.md

 # Academia Connect (Team 01)

+Source File Is In This Drive Link: https://drive.google.com/drive/folders/1okI7gDYLgi_s-GtZIZi9SUeuWclckA9a

 Project Overview

 Academia Connect is a web platform connecting University Students/Faculty with the Industrial Sector.
 Built for CSAI 203 (Introduction to Software Engineering).